 There’s BIG potential for deals on any of these cars, but only withnegotiation know-how.

 On the other side of the coin, these are the fastest-selling cars today.
 This month, we’re seeing the usual suspects on the list, plus a flood of luxury models.
-Once again, Toyota dominates.
-Six of the ten fastest-selling new cars are Toyota or Lexus models.
+Once again, Toyota Motors dominates with the Lexus RX Hybrid as the fastest-selling car in America.
+Seven of the ten fastest-selling new cars are Toyota or Lexus models.
 Yet, Toyota remains a brand known for relatively fair and transparent pricing.

-With multiple Lexus models, the Cadillac Escalade, and BMW SUVs on the list, luxury vehicles are doing quite well right now.
+With multiple Lexus models, an Audi, and a BMW on the list, some mainstream luxury vehicles are doing quite well right now.
 Although this is great news for automakers who are thrilled to sell high-margin models, it’s bad news for buyers looking to negotiate.

 Ready to outsmart the dealerships?
 Download your 100% freecar buying cheat sheets today.
 From negotiating a deal to leasing a car the smart way, it’s all available for instant download.